 Etica: Pizza al Taglio

-The first thing you’ll notice at Etica: Pizza al Taglio is an eight-year-old Friesian x Hereford dairy cow, suspended from the ceiling by her hind legs.
+The first thing you’ll notice at Etica: Pizza al Taglio is a model of a Friesian x Hereford dairy cow, suspended from the ceiling by her hind legs.

 Origin and ethical food has always informed Etica’s Gilles Street location (the name is literally “ethical” in Italian).
 At their second venture, owners Federico and Melissa Pisanelli want to promote making an informed choice.